Here’s an inside look at our efforts in the community!

 -

-On February 9, 2020 we celebrated our 111th branch anniversary at the KEMBA Building in Warsaw, NC.
-OUr Keynote speaker was Chancellor Elwood Robinson, PHD of Winston-Salem state University.
+On February 9, 2020 we celebrated the 111th Brthday of the NAACP at the First Baptist Church of Warsaw, NC.
+Our Keynote speaker was Chancellor Elwood Robinson, PHD of Winston-Salem State University.